 I found these easiest to cut after letting them rest in the fridge for about an hour.
 Then you can chop them up and wrap them individually in wax paper.

-My texture turned out much different than the original RX bars.
-The original bars have a really smooth texture with big chunks of nuts while mine were a more even texture.
+The texture of my homemade protein bars turned out much different than the original RX bars.
+The original bars have a really smooth consistency with big chunks of nuts while mine were a more even texture.
 This is actually personal preference.
 My kids prefer the ones without huge chunks.
 I liked both.

 Cost Comparison Between Bars

 I did a quick back-of-the-envelope calculation on these bars and my bars worked out to about $1.40-$1.50/bar.
 The ingredients in the bars are still pretty pricy!
-Nuts are expensive and date are expensive and egg white protein is REALLY expensive.
+Nuts are expensive, dates are expensive, and egg white protein is REALLY expensive.

-As-is though, I loved these bars and they were actually really easy to make and would’ve been even easier if I had a big food processor!
+As-is though, I loved these bars and they were easy to make and would’ve been even easier if I had a big food processor!

 Dive in and make some RX Bars!